The City Council adopted the amended and restated Unified Housing Policy on July 31, 2020.

 3. IZ Requirement Calculations:

 i.
-Scaling for Smaller Projects (rental or for sale): For projects of less than 100 units, the following scaling rules shall apply: The first 15 units in projects with 20-85 units that are not receiving Revenue Loss Offset Assistance are exempt from the above requirements.
-For projects with 86-99 units, the number of exempt units shall decrease by one unit for every additional unit of project size, from 14 exempt units for an 86-unit project down to 1 exempt unit for a 99-unit project.
+Scaling for Smaller Projects (rental or for sale): For buildings with less than 100 units, the following scaling rules shall apply: The first 15 units in buildings with 20-85 units that are not receiving Revenue Loss Offset Assistance are exempt from the above requirements.
+For buildings with 86-99 units, the number of exempt units shall decrease by one unit for every additional unit in the building, from 14 exempt units for an 86-unit project down to 1 exempt unit for a 99-unit project.

 3 Adjusted to reflect a reduced rent limit (60% of the maximum rent for an efficiency unit at the 60% AMI limit) for units being counted and leased on a per bedroom basis for student eligible housing.